Robert Hickmott: Football

 Although remaining on the club's list in 1991, he did not play another senior game for the club.

 Hickmott returned to play in Wangaratta Rovers' 1991 premiership side and then later played for Wodonga and Myrtleford in the mid-1990s.

 Horse racing

 After quitting football, Hickmott moved to Murray Bridge, South Australia, joining his father, John Hickmott, in training horses.
 From there, he returned to Victoria to work under Colin Little, and later worked with Tony Vasil and Alan Bailey.

 In 2001, racehorse owner Lloyd Williams offered him a position at his stables, which he accepted.
 Hickmott was heavily involved in the training of 2007 Melbourne Cup winner Efficient, although the horse was officially trained by Graeme Rogerson.

 He was appointed head trainer at Williams' Macedon Lodge stables (near Mount Macedon) in 2009, and subsequently trained his first Group 1 winner, Zipping, who won the Australian Cup in 2010.

 Green Moon, the winner of the 2012 Melbourne Cup, was trained by Hickmott, and also won the Turnbull Stakes in 2012.
-Another horse trained by Hickmott, Almandin, won the 2016 Melbourne Cup, giving Hickmott his second win as a trainer.
+Another horse trained by Hickmott, Almandin, won the 2016 Melbourne Cup, giving Hickmott his second win as a trainer in the great race.